 We have recorded or disclosed, as appropriate, all liabilities, in accordance with Canadian public sector accounting standards.
-All liabilities and contingencies, including those associated with guarantees, in accordance with the CPA Canada Public Sector Accounting Handbook Section PS 3300, Contingent Liabilities, have been disclosed to you and are appropriately reflected in the financial statements.
+All liabilities and contingencies, including those associated with guarantees, whether written or oral, under which we are contingently liable in accordance with the requirements of Canadian public sector accounting standards have been disclosed to you and are appropriately reflected in the financial statements.